Charles is a true crime addict and has been watching and reading about crime for more than 15 years.

 When police delved deeper into the case, they found many inconsistencies.
 Gillette told police that Vicki had some problems sleeping, so the night before, at her request, he put four sleeping pills into her mixed drink.
 However, toxicology tests performed during her autopsy estimated she had consumed about sixteen tablets.

-Days after Vicky's death, Gillette married another woman and, after their honeymoon, brought his new wife back to the house were his ex-wife had died only two weeks earlier.
+Days after Vicky's death, Gillette married another woman and, after their honeymoon, brought his new wife back to the house where his ex-wife had died only two weeks earlier.
 Gillette's behavior prompted local law enforcement to reexamine the case.

 They devised a test using plastic bags identical to that which killed Vicky.
 Volunteers were asked to allow officers to push their faces against the bags, leaving an impression.
-Six different bags were used and with each phase officers increased pressure on the subjects' faces.
+Six different bags were used and with each phase, officers increased pressure on the subjects' faces.
 After the sixth test, volunteers said the pressure was so great they no longer wanted to participate.

 Only one test set matched the facial impression left on the plastic bag that killed Vicki laundry bag: the sixth, or that in which the most pressure had been applied.